leapicard/DGINN/README.md

 -   BIO++ (Guéguen et al., Molecular Biology and Evolution, 2013) for site models M0, M1, M2, M7 M8a, M8, M10 and DFP_07
 -   BIO++ for one-per-branch (OPB) model (similar to PAML codeml FreeRatio model) to test positive selection on branches

-The first three methods are automatically parameterized in DGINN.
+The two first methods are automatically parameterized in DGINN.

 For BIO++, the parameter files can be automatically generated by DGINN, but the user can also provide their own parameter files if they wish to tweak the parameters further.
 The OPB option can also be used for different analyses using Bio++ as its results do not influence any subsequent step.
-Example parameter files for bppml and bppmixedlikelihoods (for site models) are provided in examples/, as well as a parameter file for running a one-per-branch model.
+Example parameter files for bppml and bppmixedlikelihoods (for site models) are provided in examples, as well as a parameter file for running a one-per-branch model.

 Users wishing to do the fastest check possible on their genes of interest are encouraged to run only BIO++ site models, as our validation results point to their providing the best compromise of solid results and shorter running times.

 # Tutorial